 5. Web Inspector

 Web Inspector is a cloud-based online malware scanner tool that specifically checks WordPress websites.
-It will scan your website for any infected code, malware infection, or blacklisting.
-It also checks eCommerce websites for PCI compliance.
+Not only It will scan your website for any infected code, malware infection, or blacklisting but also checks eCommerce websites for PCI compliance.

 It also examines your site’s SSL certification and database for any SQL injection.
 If any sort malware is detected then website owners are sent an immediate notification.

 It is free for 90 days after which the basic plan starts at $8.99/month.

 6. Indusface WAS

 Indusface‘s web application scanner comes with chock-full of features, offering unlimited app scanning, business logic vulnerability checks, malware monitoring, blacklist detection, and defacement protection.

 It also helps in detecting common application vulnerabilities as validated by the OWASP and WASC guidelines.
 Moreover, you’ll get 24×7 support from managed security experts that will personally help make your website vulnerability-free.